Nazar802/xk6-read-file/README.md

 This is a [k6](https://go.k6.io/k6) extension using the [xk6](https://github.com/grafana/xk6) system.

-It reads file during the runtime in concurrent and thread safe manner.
-Each line will be read only once until the whole file has been read, then it will start from the beginning of the file.
+It is lightweight, fast and concurrent file reader.
+Each line will be read only once until the end of file, then it will start from the beginning.
 The only way to preserve the read line order is to use one VU `-u 1`.

-It can be very helpful if you need to read very large files, and you don't want to store them in memory with [SharedArray](https://k6.io/docs/javascript-api/k6-data/sharedarray/)
+It can be very helpful for reading very large files, and you don't want to store them in memory with [SharedArray](https://k6.io/docs/javascript-api/k6-data/sharedarray/)

 ## Build